 - With a deed in lieu of foreclosure, the lender or investor becomes the owner of the property.
 Although this option can help you avert foreclosure, you may have to vacate immediately.

-Other Options to Selling Your Home in Forbearance
+Other Options for Selling Your Home in Forbearance

 If you are up-to-date on your mortgage (apart from the forbearance payments), and you don’t wish to sell your home, you have other options.
 However, your eligibility for these will depend on the type of loan you have.
 Here are your options: